 - Merkur 933: This four-piece safety razor is designed for travel.
 A small pouch is included which you can easily store in your Dopp kit or gym bag.

 Years ago, Merkur made razors for many different private brands, including Hoffritz, Coles, Lunawerk, Pomco, and perhaps many more (source).
 Identical in every way to their Merkur branded counterparts, these vintage razor brands can be found at estate sales, eBay, antique stores, etc.

 These off-brands can be an excellent addition to your shave den if you want to try out a razor from several decades ago.
 Additionally, modern safety razor blades should have no problem fitting into these old razors.

-At the time of publication, Merkur does not currently sell a wet shaving kit that includes shaving cream, brush, stand, and razor.
-Therefore, if you are getting into traditional wet shaving for the first time, you will need to purchase each of these products separately.
+At the time of publication, Merkur does not sell a wet shaving kit that includes shaving cream, brush, stand, and razor.
+Therefore, if you are getting into traditional wet shaving for the first time, you will need to purchase each product separately.

 In wet shaving forums such as TheShaveDen or Badger & Blade, many members state that Merkur razors are made from Zamak or pot metal and may have some durability issues.
 A suitable alternative to the metals above would be stainless steel.

 Should a Merkur razor fall on hard ceramic tile, the chrome plating may crack.
 If a crack develops, you should replace the razor immediately.